What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 Pregnancy registries have provided valuable insights into the risk of MCMs associated with ASMs by following patients from their early pregnancy stages.
 Among all ASMs:

-- Lamotrigine and levetiracetam have the lowest risk of malformations (e.g., IQ and brain function) based on data from these pregnancy registries.
-Risk of MCMs were within the range for children who were not exposed to any ASM during pregnancy.
+- Lamotrigine (3.1%), levetiracetam (3.5%), and oxcarbazepine (3.1%) have the lowest prevalence of malformations based on data from these pregnancy registries and meta analysis.
+Prevalence of MCMs were within the range for children who were not exposed to any ASM during pregnancy (2.4-2.9%).

-- Research suggests that carbamazepine is generally low-risk.
+- Valproic acid has the highest prevalence of urogenital (1.2%) and renal (1.4%) malformations.
+Research suggests that carbamazepine is generally low-risk.

-Importantly, the risk of MCMs appears to correlate with the dose and level of the medication.
+Importantly, the risk of MCMs appears to correlate with the valproic acid dose and level of the medication.
 For example, a patient taking valproic acid at the dose of:

 - <700 mg a day has a 5.6% risk of MCMs